iftekmahmud/iftekmahmud.github.io/blog/nessus/README.md

+# Nessus Unleashed for Advanced Penetration Testing

-Vulnerability Scanning with Nessus: A Comprehensive Guide Vulnerability scanning is a cornerstone of penetration testing and cybersecurity assessments, enabling security professionals to identify weaknesses in systems before they can be exploited.
-Among the many tools available, Nessus, developed by Tenable, stands out as one of the most widely used vulnerability scanners, boasting over 67,000 CVEs and 168,000 plugins.
-This blog post provides a step-by-step guide to using Nessus, from installation to advanced plugin configuration, tailored for both beginners and seasoned security researchers.
-Whether you're new to vulnerability scanning or looking to refine your skills, this guide will walk you through the process with practical insights and technical depth.
+Vulnerability scanning is a cornerstone of penetration testing and cybersecurity assessments, enabling security professionals to identify weaknesses in systems before they can be exploited.
+Among the many tools available, **Nessus**, developed by Tenable, stands out as one of the most widely used vulnerability scanners, boasting over 67,000 CVEs and 168,000 plugins.
+This blog provides a detailed guide to using Nessus, from installation to advanced plugin configuration, tailored for both beginners and seasoned security researchers.

-1. Introduction to Nessus
+## 1. Introduction to Nessus
 Nessus is a powerful vulnerability scanner designed to identify security weaknesses in networks, systems, and applications.
-It is available in two primary versions: Nessus Essentials (free, with limitations such as scanning only 16 IP addresses) and Nessus Professional (a paid version with advanced features).
+It is available in two primary versions: **Nessus Essentials** (free, with limitations such as scanning only 16 IP addresses) and **Nessus Professional** (a paid version with advanced features).
 This guide focuses on Nessus Essentials, which is sufficient for learning the core concepts of vulnerability scanning and is applicable to most commercial scanners.

 Nessus leverages a vast database of plugins—scripts written in the Nessus Attack Scripting Language (NASL)—to detect vulnerabilities across various systems, including web servers, databases, and operating systems.
 These plugins are organized into families, such as Ubuntu Local Security Checks or Web Servers, and are regularly updated to address new vulnerabilities.

-Why Use Nessus?
+### Why Use Nessus?

-Comprehensive Coverage: With over 168,000 plugins, Nessus can detect a wide range of vulnerabilities, from missing patches to misconfigurations.
+- **Comprehensive Coverage:** With over 168,000 plugins, Nessus can detect a wide range of vulnerabilities, from missing patches to misconfigurations.
-Ease of Use: Its intuitive web interface simplifies scan configuration and result analysis.
+- **Ease of Use:** Its intuitive web interface simplifies scan configuration and result analysis.
-Flexibility: Supports both unauthenticated and authenticated scans, allowing for deeper system insights.
+- **Flexibility:** Supports both unauthenticated and authenticated scans, allowing for deeper system insights.
-Reporting: Offers detailed reports in formats like PDF, aiding in remediation and compliance.
+- **Reporting:** Offers detailed reports in formats like PDF, aiding in remediation and compliance.

-This guide assumes you are using a Kali Linux virtual machine (VM) to connect to a lab environment, as is common in penetration testing courses like Offensive Security’s PEN-200.
+This guide assumes you are using a Kali Linux virtual machine (VM) to run Nessus and scan a Metasploitable 2 VM, which is designed for security training and contains numerous vulnerabilities.

-2. Installing Nessus on Kali Linux
+## 2. Installing Nessus on Kali Linux

-Prerequisites
+### Prerequisites

-System Requirements: Tenable recommends 4 CPU cores and 8GB of RAM, but 2 CPU cores and 4GB of RAM suffice for Nessus Essentials in a lab environment.
+- **System Requirements:** Tenable recommends 4 CPU cores and 8GB of RAM, but 2 CPU cores and 4GB of RAM suffice for Nessus Essentials in a lab environment.
-Internet Connection: Required for downloading the installer and activating Nessus.
+- **Internet Connection:** Required for downloading the installer and activating Nessus.
-Email Address: Needed to register for an activation code.
+- **Email Address:** Needed to register for an activation code.
+- **Metasploitable 2:** A vulnerable Linux VM, downloadable from SourceForge.

-Step-by-Step Installation
+### Installation

 Download Nessus: